tsrobinson/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a doctoral student in politics at the [University of Oxford](http://www.ox.ac.uk).
+My research interests surround representation, direct democracy and campaign finance, as well as issues within experimental methodology and computational social science.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am supervised by [Professor Andy Eggers](http://andy.egge.rs/), Nuffield College, and hold a joint ESRC-Wadham RCUK studentship.
+I am also a Quantitative Methods scholar at the [Department of Politics and International Relations](https://www.politics.ox.ac.uk/) at the University of Oxford, and am affiliated with the [Centre for Experimental Social Science (CESS)](https://cess-nuffield.nuff.ox.ac.uk/) at Nuffield College, where I am currently the Online Experiments Manager.